NigelFinegan5p/project5/testing.md

 I have used the recommended [PEP8 CI Python Linter](https://pep8ci.herokuapp.com) to validate all of my Python files.

-All files passed with no errors, additionally the VS code and installed app has allowed each file to highlight errors (problems) and ommisions in the CLI Command line interface.
+All files passed with no errors, additionally the VS code and installed app has allowed each file to highlight errors (problems) and omissions in the CLI Command line interface.

 Running the following commmand ( python -m flake8 --exclude .venv,.vscode,migrations )
-Shows any additional linting & unused code functions.
+This command shows any additional linting issues and unused code functions.

 <details>

-<summary> Example screenshot of file passed - Custom Model Newsletter (Model) </summary>
+<summary> Screenshot of PEP8-compliant newsletter model.py file </summary>

 ![Profile pep8](/xtra_documents/pep8/pep8..png)